Non-Discrimination Policy and Grievance Procedure

 This policy is established to meet the requirements of federal anti-discrimination regulations, and to provide a means to ensure better service to all customers.
 It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of race, color, sex, religion, age, national origin, or disability as it relates to the provision of services, activities, programs, benefits, or facilities of CVG, its tenants, or service providers.
 It is noted that CVG Human Resources maintains responsibility for employment-related complaints of discrimination.

 The complaint should be in writing and contain information about the alleged discrimination, including name, address, and phone number of Customer, date, and description of the problem.
-To file a grievance, send the complaint to the Title VI/ADA Coordinator.
+To file a grievance, a Title VI/ADA form may be filled out here or send the complaint to the Title VI/ADA Coordinator.
 Alternate means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities, upon request.
 A separate complaint should be filed for each alleged act of discrimination.

 The complaint should be submitted by the customer, or his/her designee, as soon as possible but no later than one hundred eighty (180) days after the alleged violation to: